laurenkwa/ChineseZodiacJavaScript/README.md

 Arrays and for loops were used to create the tables.

-Two pages were created that uses a one-dimensional array and a two-dimensional array respectively.
+Two pages (1D and 2D) were created that use a one-dimensional array and a two-dimensional array respectively.